THE SEARCH FOR OUR NEXT RECTOR HAS BEGUN. PLEASE VISIT OUR RECTOR SEARCH PAGE FOR MORE INFORMATION.

 At the present time, the Vestry is utilizing the services of Supply Priests to preside over Sunday Eucharist.

-The Rev. Jon Davis & The Rev. Karen Egerton will be serving as our Supply Priests for the month of March.
-Father Davis will be serving March 12th.
-Rev. Egerton will be serving March 5th, 19th and 26th.
+The Rev. Jon Davis, The Rev. Karen Egerton and The Rev. Joseph Sitts will be serving as our Supply Priests for the month of April.
+Father Davis will be serving Holy Week & Easter Sunday.
+Rev. Egerton will be serving April 2nd.
+Father Sitts will be serving April 23rd & April 30th.

 THE REVEREND PATRICIA KANT ROBERTS